 If you stumbled trying to enter 'String' - don't panic, you are not alone.
 Help is here

-We will generate 'new JButton()' expression if the root element in the input document is named 'button', and 'new JLabel()' if the root element is named 'label'.
+We will generate 'new JButton()' expression if root element in the input document has name 'button', and 'new JLabel()' if the root element has name 'label'.

 To perform this replacement we will 'wrap' the 'null' argument into a SWITCH-macro.

-A SWITCH-macro replaces the 'wrapped' template node with a new node.
-The replacing node is created depending on, which case-condition is satisfied in the associated template switch.
+SWITCH-macro replaces 'wrapped' template node with other node depending on which case-condition is satisfied in the associated template switch.

 To begin with, let's create new template switch named 'switch_JComponentByElementName'.

 To start entering a condition code press Insert